 - Water the tree every day!

-- Do not keep a dry tree in your home or garage.
-When you are done with your Christmas tree or it has dried out, remove it from your home and take care of it properly.
+- Do not keep a dry tree indoors or in a garage space.
+When you are done with the Christmas tree or it has dried out, remove it from your business or home and take care of it properly.
 Does your community have a tree recycling event?

 - Keep trees at least three feet away from heat sources.
 Most Christmas tree fires start because a tree was placed too close to a heat source!

 - Make sure the tree is not blocking an exit or doorway.

 - Do NOT include real, lit candles on any Christmas tree.

 - Before adding lights to your tree, check them carefully.
 Are any wires frayed?
 Do any bulbs need replaced?
 Are they intended for indoor or outdoor use?
 Make sure the lights you’ve chosen are suited for the tree.